zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 bin/apiml_cm.sh --action trust --certificate <path-to-certificate-in-PEM-format> --alias <alias>
 ```

-##### Procedure if the service is not trusted
+#### Procedure if the service is not trusted

-If you access a service that is not trusted, for example, by issuing a REST API request to it:
+You may access a service that is not trusted.
+This may occur when issuing a REST API request to it:

+**Example:**

 ```http --verify=$KEYSTORE_DIRECTORY/local_ca/localca.cer GET https://<gatewayHost>:<port></port>/api/v1/<untrustedService>/greeting```